ansible/ansible-core-test-container/README.md

-# ansible-base-test-container
+# ansible-core-test-container
-Container used by ansible-base for distribution independent tests.
+Container used by ansible-core for distribution independent tests.